kjenney/cookiecuttter-godot/README.md

 ### Option 3: Config File (Recommended for complex setups)

-Use a JSON config file to provide all values at once:
+Use a JSON config file to specify only the values you want to customize:

 ```bash
 cookiecutter . --no-input --config-file example_config.json
 ```

+**Important Notes:**
+- Cookiecutter config files must use the `default_context` wrapper
+- You only need to specify parameters you want to change from their defaults (defined in `cookiecutter.json`)
+- Any omitted parameters will use their default values automatically
-**Important:** Cookiecutter config files must use the `default_context` wrapper.
-The `levels_config` parameter inside the config can reference a SEPARATE JSON file for level definitions.
+- The `levels_config` parameter inside the config can reference a SEPARATE JSON file for level definitions

 Example `example_config.json`:
 ```json